GROUND REGULATIONS FOR MATCHES AT EMERALD HEADINGLEY CRICKET GROUND

 11 The climbing of floodlight pylons, stands or any other structure within the Ground is strictly forbidden.

 12 Unnecessary noise such as that from the use of radios, mobile phones, air horns, whistles, musical instruments and behaviour likely to cause confusion or annoyance to any person is not permitted in any part of the Ground.

-13 With the exception of persons authorised by the Club Management and press representatives holding official passes, the taking of photographs, cine photography or video footage inside the Ground is prohibited.
-In addition, recording for radio, television or for private purposes whether for transmission or otherwise, is not permitted without special written authorisation from the Club Management.
+13 With the exception of persons authorised by the Club Management and press representatives holding official passes, the taking of photographs, cine photography, video footage or mobile phone footage inside the Ground is prohibited.
+In addition, recording for radio, television or for private purposes whether for transmission or otherwise, is not permitted without special written authorisation from the Club Management

 15 Only persons specifically authorised in writing by the Club Management are permitted to distribute either without charge or offer for sale with the Ground any newspapers, periodicals or any other articles.

-16 Any person found damaging or defacing property within the Ground will be prosecuted.
+16 Any person found damaging or defacing property within the Ground will be subject to prosecution.

 17 Persons failing to comply with instructions from a steward or an authorised agent of the Stadium Management may be ejected from the Ground.